polkadot-developers/polkadot-docs/develop/interoperability/xcm-config.md

 ## Introduction

-The [`XCM executor`](https://github.com/paritytech/polkadot-sdk/tree/master/polkadot/xcm/xcm-executor/src){target=\_blank} is key component responsible for interpreting and executing XCM messages with Polkadot SDK-based chains.
-It processes and manages XCM instructions, ensuring they are executed correctly and in the proper sequence.
+The [`XCM executor`](https://github.com/paritytech/polkadot-sdk/tree/master/polkadot/xcm/xcm-executor/src){target=\_blank} is a crucial component responsible for interpreting and executing XCM messages with Polkadot SDK-based chains.
+It processes and manages XCM instructions, ensuring they are executed correctly and in sequentially.
 Adhering to the Cross-Consensus Virtual Machine (XCVM) specification, the XCM executor can be customized or replaced with an alternative that also complies with the [`XCVM standards`](https://github.com/polkadot-fellows/xcm-format?tab=readme-ov-file#12-the-xcvm){target=\_blank}.

+The `XcmExecutor` is not a pallet but a struct parameterized by a `Config` trait.
+The `Config` trait is the inner configuration, parameterizing the outer `XcmExecutor<Config>` struct.
+Both configurations are set up within the runtime.

 The executor is highly configurable, with the [`XCM builder`](https://github.com/paritytech/polkadot-sdk/tree/master/polkadot/xcm/xcm-builder/src){target=\_blank} offering building blocks to tailor the configuration to specific needs.
 While they serve as a foundation, users can easily create custom blocks to suit unique configurations.
-Users can also create their own building blocks to address unique needs.
-This article examines the XCM configuration process, explain each configurable item, and provide examples of the tools and types available to help customize these settings.
+Users can also create their building blocks to address unique needs.
+This article examines the XCM configuration process, explains each configurable item, and provides examples of the tools and types available to help customize these settings.

-The `XcmExecutor` is not a pallet but a struct parameterized by a `Config` trait.
-The `Config` trait serves as the inner configuration, which in turn parameterizes the outer `XcmExecutor<Config>` struct.
-Both configurations are set up within the runtime.

 ## XCM Executor Configuration

-The XCM executor's configuration is defined by the Config trait, which requires several associated types.
-Each of these types has specific trait bounds that the concrete implementation must fulfill.
+The Config trait defines the XCM executor’s configuration, which requires several associated types.
+Each type has specific trait bounds that the concrete implementation must fulfill.
 Some types, such as `RuntimeCall`, come with a default implementation in most cases, while others use the unit type `()` as the default.
-For many of these types, it's important to carefully select the appropriate implementation.
-Pre-defined solutions and building blocks are available, which can be adapted to your specific needs.
-These solutions can be found in the xcm-builder folder.
+For many of these types, selecting the appropriate implementation carefully is crucial.
+Pre-defined solutions and building blocks can be adapted to your specific needs.
+These solutions can be found in the [`xcm-builder`](https://github.com/paritytech/polkadot-sdk/tree/master/polkadot/xcm/xcm-builder){target=\_blank} folder.

 Each type is explained below, along with an overview of some of its implementations: